-Rod Taylor plays Grady, one of the buddies that John Wayne calls upon
+Rod Taylor plays Grady, one of the old buddies that John Wayne calls upon

 to help recover some hidden gold.

-Writer/director Burt Kennedy specializes in Westerns with a comic touch.
+Writer/director Burt Kennedy specialized in Westerns with a comic touch.

-Here he sets a mood of amiable adventure among colorful, well-drawn characters
+Here he set a mood of amiable adventure among colorful, well-drawn characters

 -- and winds it all up with a surprise ending.